geniusjun/platformer/README.md

 # platformer
 2D game to study Unity and C#

-### "This is a script I studied based on Gold Metal's video of making a flatformer game"
+### "This is a script I studied based on Gold Metal's video of making a platformer game"